Water dispensers for handwashing

 • There is no need to fill these containers with running water, but water can be refilled from sources outside.

-• Plastic dispensers got more reliable closing valves than metal dispensers.
+• Plastic dispensers have more reliable closing valves than metal dispensers.